airportyh/npmcomponent/README.md

 ## How?

-Each component from the [Component registry](https://github.com/component/component/wiki/Components) is mirrored in a separate Github repo - which is modified to work properly in the context of npm.
+Each component from the [Component registry](https://github.com/component/component/wiki/Components) is mirrored in a separate Github repo - which is modified to work properly in the context of npm/browserify.

 For example, to install [component/dialog](https://github.com/component/dialog) via npm, you'd do: